sepbx/hass-music-assistant/README.md

 ---

-## Installation
+## Installation & initial configuration

-In the HACS panel, go to integrations and click the big orange '+' button.
-Search for 'Music Assistant' and click \'Install this repository in HACS'.

-### Using HACS
+- Make sure that you have the [Home Assistant Community Store](https://hacs.xyz/) installed.
 - In the HACS panel, go to integrations.
 - Search for `Music Assistant` and click `Download this repository with HACS`
-- Restart HA to load the integration into HA.

-### Manually (not recommended)

-- Download the [latest release](https://github.com/music-assistant/hass-music-assistant/releases) as a **zip file** and extract it into the `custom_components` folder in your HA installation.</li>
-- Restart HA to load the integration into HA.
+- Restart Home Assistant.

-## Configuration

 - Go to Configuration -> Integrations and click the big `+` button.
 - Look for Music Assistant and click to add it.
+- If Home Assistant does not show, refresh your brower (cache).
-- Follow the steps for initial configuration.
+- Follow the steps for initial configuration, like what players you want to use and music providers.
 - The Music Assistant integration is ready for use.
 - You can find the panel in the menu on the left for the rich user interface or use the default Home Assistant Media panel to quickly browse your music.
 - All configuration options can be adjusted later with the `configure` button on the integration's card.